py-bbn

 Associational Query

-pybbn.associational.clone_potential_map(m: Dict[Any, DataFrame]) Dict[Any, DataFrame]
+pybbn.associational.clone_potential_map(m: dict[Any, DataFrame]) dict[Any, DataFrame]

 Clones the potentials.